 best blog ad networks

 SHE Media is first and foremost a digital media company created for and by women.
-It currently owns several own brands, including SheKnows and BlogHer, as well as a blog advertising network called SHE Media Partner Network.
+It currently owns several proprietary brands, including SheKnows and BlogHer, as well as a blog advertising network called the SHE Media Partner Network.

 The ads on the blogs that this network serves primarily are directed at women-focused content creators, and the ads are directed at women.

-How do I sign up for the SHE Media Blog Ad Network?
+How do I register for the SHE Media blog advertising network?

-To sign up for SHE Media, select “Partner Network” from the top menu.
-You will get a drop-down menu where you can select “win”.
-Then choose "Get Started" to begin the registration process.
+To register with SHE Media, select "Partner Network" from the top menu.
+A dropdown menu will appear where you can select "Earn."
+Then choose "Start" to begin the registration process.

 This is what the application form looks like to apply for the SHE Media Blog Ad Network: